AlexJReid/blog/content/posts/dynamodb-numeric-pagination.md

 Some may also say that `?page=2` looks nicer than an encoded exclusive start key (which itself may consist of several key-value pairs, possibly as a base64-encoded structure), but this might just be vanity.

-What if, for whatever reason, we wanted to bring back page numbers?
+What if, for whatever reason, we wanted to bring back those old-school, things-were-better-back-in-the-old-days page numbers?

 # Pattern: map exclusive start keys to a numeric index
 An exclusive start key is just a map containing the keys needed to _resume_ the query and grab the next n items.
 Rather than conveying it as part of the URL, instead store the components needed to generate an exclusive start key from a numeric index.
 A `page` or `skip` query parameter would be included in the URL.
 A look up for _item 20_ will yield the keys needed to construct an exclusive start key to _skip_ results by arbitrary intervals.